 Claiming an audit exemption

-Any company claiming an audit exemption will need to give an additional statement from their directors on the balance sheet.
+Any company claiming an audit exemption will need to give an enhanced statement from their directors on the balance sheet.

 Directors will need to specify which exemption is being claimed, and confirm that the company qualifies for the exemption.